Concession cards: A way to save money

 CEA Card

-The CEA(Cinema Exhibitor’s Association) Card, developed by the UK Cinema Association, enables disabled people to receive a free complimentary ticket for somebody to go with them when they visit the cinema.
+The CEA Card enables disabled people to receive a free complimentary ticket for somebody to go with them when they visit the cinema.
+If you have sight loss, this may be essential, for example to sight guide you within the cinema.

-For example, some cinemas will allow you to use the CEA Card to make online bookings (when you enter your CEA Card number during the booking process), while others require you to show your CEA Card in person for it to be accepted.
+The CEA Card operates differently depending on the cinema you are booking tickets with.
+Check their information so you know what their procedures are.
+Some cinemas will allow you to use the CEA Card to make online bookings (when you enter your CEA Card number during the booking process).
+Others require you to show your CEA Card in person.

 The CEA Card costs £6 and lasts one year.

-Find out more about the CEA Card
+Click here for more about the CEA Card

 Nimbus Disability Access Card